ORT Moscow Technology School, Gymnasium # 1540

 This course is taught to students in the 10th grade.
 A number of training events and educational trips prepare students for the annual Masa Shorashim.

-All students from the 5th through to the 11th grades work on an individual or group project related to a topic about Jewish history, traditions or the State of Israel.
+All students from the kindergarten to the 11th grade work on an individual or group project related to a topic about Jewish history, traditions or the State of Israel.
 Since 2010, the school has been twinned with an Israeli school and so these projects are often completed together with Israeli students.

 The technology course is taught to students in primary and 5th to 8th grades and uses LEGO-Education sets.
 These sets are particularly useful for teaching younger students who appreciate a fresh approach to the subject and are stimulated by working with their hands.